AnilTanwarMI/GST-Number-Search-API/README.md

 ## View and Track Returns API

-View and Track Returns API by Master India can be purchased by any company or individual.
+View and Track Returns API by Masters India can be purchased by any company or individual.
 This helps the users to track the status of their Return so filed (current or previous) details by just entering the financial year and GSTIN of the taxpayer.

 **API Method**: GET